turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 * Refactor the existing CSS into Sass.
 You should break your Sass out into separate files.
 At a minimum, you will want an index.scss file that imports your partials, and a variables.scss file that contains any of your Sass variables or function definitions.
 Identify common/re-used elements on your page to determine the remaining partials you might want.
 Your Sass could potentially make use of variables, nesting, mixins and/or extends

 ---

-### Project demo video
-* Instead of live demo with the instructor you are required to make a video and send that to your PM.
-* You can find the instructions [here](https://frontend.turing.edu/projects/project-demo-pair.html){:target='blank'}

----
 # Project Requirements Rubric

 ## Functional Expectations